Skip to main content

 6 mentions Positive Neutral Negative

-• “Oh my god, I haven't enjoyed a game like this in a year!
-It has great replayability, the classes are fun to play, the stages are challenging at first, and I laughed so much playing with my friends.”
+• “Oh my god, I haven't enjoyed a game like this in a year.
+It has great replayability, fun classes to play, challenging stages in the first few tries, and I laughed so much playing with my friends.”

 • “It's a phenomenal concept that's absolutely full of fun and replayability.”